datahubio/docs/DataHub Cloud/Configuring Your Site.md

   }
   ```

-## Navigation Menu
+## Navigation

 ### 11. **`navLinks`**
-- **Description**: Defines the site navigation menu.
+- **Description**: Defines the site navigation links.
 Each object in the array represents a navigation link.
 - **Structure**:
   - `href`: The URL or path to navigate to.
   - `name`: The display name of the link.